Carl Stamitz

 He was the eldest son of Johann Stamitz, a violinist and composer of the early classical period.
-Born in Mannheim, he received lessons from his father and Christian Cannabich, his father's successor as leader of the Mannheim orchestra.
+He received lessons from his father and Christian Cannabich, his father's successor as leader of the Mannheim orchestra.
 As a youth, Stamitz was employed as a violinist in the court orchestra at Mannheim.
 In 1770, he began travelling as a virtuoso, accepting short-term engagements, but never managing to gain a permanent position.
 He visited a number of European cities, living for a time in Strasbourg and London.
-In 1794, he gave up travelling and moved with his family to Jena in central Germany, but his circumstances deteriorated and he descended into debt and poverty, dying in 1801.
-Papers on alchemy were found after his death.
+In 1794, he gave up travelling and moved with his family to Jena in central Germany.
+His circumstances deteriorated and he descended into debt and poverty, dying in 1801.
+Many tracts on alchemy were found in his library after his death.

-Stamitz wrote symphonies, symphonies concertantes, and concertos for clarinet, cello, flute, oboe, bassoon, basset horn, violin, viola, viola d'amore and different combinations of these instruments.
+Stamitz wrote symphonies, symphonies concertantes, and concertos for clarinet, cello, flute, oboe, bassoon, basset horn, violin, viola, viola d'amore, and different combinations of these instruments.
 Some of his clarinet and viola concertos are particularly admired.
-He also wrote duos, trios and quartets.
+He also wrote duos, trios, and quartets.
 Two operas, Der verliebte Vormund and Dardanus, are now lost.

 Stylistically, his music resembles that of Mozart or Haydn and is characterized by appealing melodies, although his writing for the solo instruments is not excessively virtuosic.
-The opening movements of his orchestral works, which are in sonata form, are generally followed by expressive and lyrical middle movements and final movements in the form of a rondo.
+The opening movements of his orchestral works, which are in sonata form, are generally followed by expressive and lyrical middle movements and the final movements in the form of a rondo.

 Biography

 Early life in Mannheim

-Carl Stamitz was born at Mannheim and baptized on 8 May 1745, the eldest son of Johann Stamitz, a violinist and composer of the early classical era.
-Johann Stamitz was the leader of the court orchestra at Mannheim Palace, and trained it to be disciplined and technically polished.
+Carl Stamitz was born at Mannheim and baptized on 8 May 1745, the eldest son of Maria Antonia Luneborn and Johann Stamitz, a violinist and composer of the early classical era.
+Johann Stamitz was the leader of the highly-reputed court orchestra at Mannheim Palace and he trained the orchestra to be disciplined and technically polished.
 The players created a sensation with their ability to play with subtlety and precision, as well as with a great dynamic range.

 Carl received his first lessons in violin and musical composition from his father.
 After Johann Stamitz's death in 1757, the 12-year-old Stamitz was taught by the composer Christian Cannabich, his father's successor as concert-master and leader of the Mannheim orchestra.
-Ignaz Holzbauer, the court-director of music, and the court-composer Franz Xaver Richter also had a hand in the boy's education.
+Ignaz Holzbauer, the court-director of music.
+The court-composer Franz Xaver Richter also had a hand in the boy's education.